lwanger/cooked_input/docs/quick_start.rst

 A good example of how `cooked_input` can be helpful is `get_date <file:///C:/Users/len_w/OneDrive/Documents/IO/code/cooked_input/build/sphinx/html/get_input_convenience.html#get-date>`_.
-`get_date` is used to get dates and times (more specifically a Python `datetime <https://docs.python.org/3/library/datetime.html#time-objects>`_ value.)
+`Get_date` is used to get dates and times (more specifically a Python `datetime <https://docs.python.org/3/library/datetime.html#time-objects>`_ value.)
+The following code shows how to ask the user for their birthday.
 Today's date is used in the example below as the ``maximum`` beause it doesn't make sense that the user's birthday is in the future::

     import datetime